3liz/3liz.github.io/docs/tutorial/winscp-en.md

 * 1 By email, you should have received the login credentials to the FTP server.
 * 2 Open **WinSCP**.
 * 3 The panel for adding a new connection opens automatically when the software is opened for the first time.
-Otherwise click on the button `New session` located at the top left of the window.
+  Otherwise, click on the button `New session` located at the top left of the window.

 ![WinSCP](./media/ftp_winscp_1.jpg)